rbsongcan/libsoundtouch/README.md

 ./configure --enable-integer-samples

 For pre-compiled version
 'unzip soundtouch_precompiled.zip' from root folder, files will be inflated to required folders.
+Both libsoundtouch and mod_soundtouch are included in soundtouch_precompiled.zip